-City Council decided not to increase water rates in 2022.
-This is the twelfth consecutive year that water rates have remained stable.
-According to the annual City of Piqua Water and Sewer Rate Survey, the City of Bellbrook is currently below average in what residents pay for water service.
+Per Bellbrook City Council, water rates did not increase in 2024.
+This is the fourteenth consecutive year that water rates have remained unchanged.
+According to the annual City of Piqua Water and Sewer Rate Survey, the City of Bellbrook is currently below average in terms of what residents pay for water service.